ipatch/KegCop/README.md

 ## Installation
 A binary version of the app can be downloaded if your iDevice is jailbroken.
 Add the following
-repo: chrisrjones.com/repo and load the following sketch on your Arduino https://gist.github.com/ipatch/8078083 cheers
+repo: chrisrjones.com/repo and load the following sketch on your Bluno https://gist.github.com/ipatch/8078083 cheers
 - Chris